pulumi/terraform-provider-aws/website/docs/d/dynamodb_table_item.html.markdown

 layout: "aws"
 page_title: "AWS: aws_dynamodb_table_item"
 description: |-
-  Terraform data source for retrieving a value from an AWS DynamoDB table.
+  Data source for retrieving a value from an AWS DynamoDB table.
 ---

 # Data Source: aws_dynamodb_table_item

-Terraform data source for retrieving a value from an AWS DynamoDB table.
+Data source for retrieving a value from an AWS DynamoDB table.

 ## Example Usage